yyyu200/DFTbook/_posts/2019-08-20-Thirdparty.md

 ## LOBSTER: a local-orbital basis-set suite for extracting chemical information from plane-wave calculations

 ## CRITIC2: Bader analysis, laplacian of density and potentials, non-covalent interaction plots and much more

+## Materials Cloud tools

+Quantum ESPRESSO input generator and visualizer;
+k-point path generator;
+phonon visualizer

+## 可视化工具

+Input data can be prepared using the graphical user interface PWGui, by Anton Kokalj

+An alternative graphical user interface (also for WIndows and Mac): BURAI by Satomichi Nishihara (Version 1.3 available here)

+Visualization of the results can be obtained using XCrySDen

+Other visualization software that can produce input data or read output data for Quantum ESPRESSO:

+VMD

+VESTA.

+GDIS

+J-ICE (on-line converter available at this link)

+Other QE resources found in external sites:

+Virtual NanoLab (VNL) graphical user interface, a free product by QuantumWise

+NanoHub

+ATAT Thermodynamic modeling of alloys (order-disorder transition, phonons, special quasirandom structures, CALPHAD models, etc.).